 Indeed, most of the country lives around fishing and agriculture, with quiet evenings.

 Having said that, Sri Lankans love music, and they blast it from as early as 6 am.
-Which makes for unexpected and unwanted early wake-up.
+Which makes for an unexpected and unwanted early wake-up.

 23. Dress Conservatively

-While shorts and swimwear are acceptable along beach area, dress conservatively while traveling through the country.
+While shorts and swimwear are acceptable along the beach area, dress conservatively while traveling through the country.
 When visiting temples and other religious sites, bring a sarong to cover your shoulders and legs.

 24. Friendly People